Dogecoin is one of the cryptocurrencies that market interest in, but is Dogecoin the right asset to be a long-term investment?

 Charles Hoskinson (co-founder of Ethereum) founded Cardano.
 It is a third-generation cryptocurrency.

 Cardano used the lessons learned from Ethereum (BTC), and instead of upgrading to address issues such as scalability or energy consumption, to create a completely new blockchain.
-It is designed to be more reliable and faster from the very beginning.
+Its design to be more reliable and faster from the very beginning.

 Cardano has also demonstrated real-world capabilities.
 This cryptocurrency is involved in various projects in developing nations, including a partnership with Ethiopia’s Ministry of Education.
 Cardano blockchain will be used in the pilot scheme to track 5 million students’ academic progress.
 They will also have all the credentials that cannot been altered.